 When we switched to Aldi, I was nervous that our food just wouldn’t be as nice.
 We have shopped with Aldi now since July, and I haven’t had a problem with their food yet.
 We’ve had steaks from Aldi that have been big, juicy, delicious, and cheap.
 Their fruit and veg has been great 99% of the time, and tbh I’m happy with 99%… it’s not like I never had a bad batch of strawberries from Tesco or Sainsbury’s either!

 Their nappies are award winning, and we’ve never had a leak.
 Their beans and pasta taste like… well, beans and pasta!
 I had all the misconceptions of budget supermarkets rolling around in my head as lots of us do, but I’m more than happy with the quality of their food and won’t go anywhere else now.

 Our weekly food shop is never more than £60 (including my precious smoked salmon supply)… what more do I need to say?!
 That’s between £20-£40 extra a week for Starbucks!
-Even I can’t drink … well, I mean I’ve never tried and I’m always up for a challenge! ;-P
+Even I can’t drink that much coffee… well, I mean I’ve never tried and I’m always up for a challenge! ;-P

 3. Apps & loyalty cards.